ibm-cloud-docs/containers/cs_versions.md

 ## Archive
 {: #k8s_version_archive}

-### Version 1.5 (Deprecated)
+### Version 1.5 (Unsupported)
 {: #cs_v1-5}

-As of 5 March 2018, {{site.data.keyword.containershort_notm}} clusters that run [Kubernetes version 1.5](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.5.md) are deprecated.
-After 4 April 2018, version 1.5 clusters cannot receive security updates or support unless they are updated to the next most recent version ([Kubernetes 1.7](#cs_v17)).
+As of 4 April 2018, {{site.data.keyword.containershort_notm}} clusters that run [Kubernetes version 1.5](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.5.md) are unsupported.
+Version 1.5 clusters cannot receive security updates or support unless they are updated to the next most recent version ([Kubernetes 1.7](#cs_v17)).

 [Review potential impact](cs_versions.html#cs_versions) of each Kubernetes version update, and then [update your clusters](cs_cluster_update.html#update) immediately.
 Note that you update from one version to the next most recent, such as 1.5 to 1.7 or 1.8 to 1.9.